SciFin-Team/SciFin/CONTRIBUTING.md

 Please always keep in mind that SciFin serves a certain purpose, and as such its development should make the code move towards that goal.
 You can read about the objectives of SciFin in the [Readme](https://github.com/SciFin-Team/SciFin/blob/master/README.md) file.

+You don't need to be an expert on Python to contribute!
+However, it is strongly advised to still have a fair knowledge of Python or other programming languages (or at least a strong motivation to learn), and it is recommanded to read in details the following [Python3 Tutorial](https://www.python-course.eu/python3_course.php) before joining the project.

 ## Reporting bugs